 If you are applying for the Philosophy MA program or PhD program using the online Application System Fall 2018 start dates, you are required to upload scanned copies of documents as part of your program application.
 Instructions about scanned documents required and details of how to submit appropriate scanned copies are included within the online application.

-Applicants must submit an online application along with all supporting documents by the application deadline on Monday, January 9th, 2017.
-Admission application opens for September 2017 start date on October 15, 2016.
+Applicants must submit an online application along with all supporting documents by the application deadline on Monday, January 8, 2018.
+This includes all letters of reference.
+International students are encouraged to apply by Friday, December 1, 2017 for full consideration in all funding opportunities.
+Admission application opens for September 2018 start date on October 15, 2017.

 Admissions: Frequently Asked Questions

 I can’t make the January 8th deadline – can I submit a late application?

 The deadline for all applications and ancillary documents is January 8th .
 After the deadline has passed the online application system closes and we no longer accept any applications – no exceptions.

 Can you provide guidelines about the writing sample?

 Aim for about 15-20 pages.
 A short, recent paper that gives an indication of your ability to criticize, analyze or develop philosophical arguments, preferably in the area in which you wish to specialize.

 I have a degree in a different subject than philosophy, but I’ve always been interested in philosophy and read books independently.
 Can I be admitted without taking undergraduate coursework?

 No. As with other disciplines, graduate work in philosophy builds on extensive undergraduate preparation, and independent reading does not provide sufficient training.
 Skills in other disciplines may be helpful, but alone are not adequate evidence of philosophical ability.
 Students with a degree in another subject may be considered for MA admission, with evidence of strong performance in undergraduate philosophy coursework.
 Please review Admission Requirements